dvlden/ultrawideo-v2/README.md

 It doesn't matter if there are multiple direct or embedded video players on a single page.
 The extension is smart enough to manipulate the video that you put into a fullscreen, without affecting other video players.

-If you are using multiple browsers on the same or different device, this extension is cross-browser and will work in all major browsers.
-It has been tested in _Chrome_, _Firefox_ and _Opera_; without a single issue.
+If you are using multiple browsers on the same or different devices, this extension is cross-browser and will work in all major browsers.
+It has been tested in _Chrome_, _Firefox_, _Edge_, _Brave_, _Whale_ and _Opera_; without a single issue.
-There are many other browsers out there, that uses _Webkit engine_, so the extension will work in those browsers too.
+There are many other browsers out there, that use _Webkit engine_, so the extension will work in those browsers too.

 <br>